eduardstan/wearable-telemonitoring/README.md

 6. Laws and Regulations
 7. Usability

-This study evaluates how these technologies impact healthcare delivery and assesses the research landscape across the last few years (January 2020-December 2024).
+This study evaluates how these technologies impact healthcare delivery and assesses the research landscape across the last few years.

 #### 2. **Databases and Search Strategy**